Applications must be submitted by February 10, 2017. Late or incomplete application packages will not be accepted.

 Students selected to work in stipend positions will be paid $11 per hour for up to 40 hours per week for eight weeks.

 During the Mentored Student Research Program, students may not be enrolled concurrently in the MBS or MSA programs.
 A student may be employed as a TA as well as a student researcher; however, the total number of hours cannot go beyond 40 hours per week.
 The one exception with being employed in two campus positions is an exercise instructor.
 Being employed both as a student researcher and exercise instructor is not allowed.

 Instructions for faculty mentors

 Faculty mentors may proofread but not write their student’s project summary.

-Each faculty mentor must write one letter of recommendation in which he or she indicates his or her recommendations for all DMU students applying to work in his or her lab.
+Each faculty mentor must write a statement of support in which he or she indicates his or her recommendations for all DMU students applying to work in his or her lab.

-The letters of recommendation must be received by the Office of Research by March 3, 2014.
+The statement of support must be received by the Office of Research by February 10, 2017.
 Letters may be sent by e-mail attachment to email@example.com.